What Are You Building

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things, there is no law.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 If we live by the Spirit, let us also keep in step with the Spirit.
 Galatians 5:22-25

-Go and put your struggle, hard work, sweat, and blood into loving the lost, hungry, weak, homeless, lonely, forsaken, rejected, and those who can not defend themselves, the unborn.
-Love everyone, building upon the foundation, the example that Christ left.
+Go and put your struggle, hard work, sweat, and blood into loving the lost, hungry, weak, homeless, lonely, forsaken, rejected, and those who can not defend themselves and love them.
+Building upon the foundation, the example that Christ left.
 He loved the lowly and weary.
 He was compassionate and kind to the sinner and even forgave His enemies.

 “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this, all people will know that you are my disciples if you have love for one another.”
 John 13:34-34